 According to a release from Shoppers, registered dietitian Jennifer Shea said the trick to eating on the road is to find utensil-free, mess-free meals and snacks the entire family can enjoy.

-Shoppers has one store in Pasadena, located at 8048 Ritchie Highway.
+Shoppers has , located at 8048 Ritchie Highway.

 If you are traveling long distances in your car, Shea recommends the following snack options:

 - Pack perishables: Hit the grocery store before you leave home and fill your ice-packed cooler with fresh fruit and veggies, mini dips (such as hummus), string cheese and yogurt.

 - Make wraps: Make wrap sandwiches ahead of time and wrap in tinfoil for the family to enjoy burrito style.

 - Stock up on snacks: Look for a variety of sweet and savory snacks.
 Think pistachios (pack a bag for the shells), almonds, trail mix, mini boxes of raisins, popcorn, sunflower seeds, wholegrain crackers, peanut butter, beef or turkey jerky, freeze dried fruit, fruit leather and granola bars.

 - Don’t forget the drink: Drinks can be the most expensive item on the road.
 Purchase a 24 pack of bottled water, seltzers, unsweetened iced black, green tea or V-8 juices and throw it in the cooler.